phphd/exceptional-matcher/README.md

 }
 ```

-#### Origin Place Condition
+#### Origin Source Condition

-Besides filtering by exception class, it's possible to filter by the origin class name and method name where the
+Besides filtering by exception class, it's possible to filter by the origin class name and method name whence the
 exception was raised from.

 ```php